 Record undergraduate applications causes university to create wait list and raise admission requirements.

-Austin Athletic Complex opens with synthetic turf soccer/lacrosse field.
+Austin Sports Complex opens with synthetic turf soccer/lacrosse field.

 Forbes ranks George Fox among its top-100 "America's Best Colleges,"